By Ben Rich

 The most complex area is where Israelis or Zionists – rather than Jews per se – are apparently the subjects of criticism.
 It is not antisemitic to criticise the government or policies of Israel, but there are important red lines and caveats (see the International Holocaust Remembrance Alliance definition below).
 Nevertheless, in some cases “Zionist” is simply used instead of “Jew” and the reader needs to ask whether the statement really does apply to those who support a Jewish homeland, or whether it is actually a comment on Jews as a whole, often utilising the stereotypes above.

 The use of “Zio” as an abbreviation of “Zionist” is derogatory and was coined to be so, and so can always be regarded as antisemitic.

 Level of antisemitism in the UK

-The Community Security Trust is a Jewish communal body that monitors and records antisemitic attacks in the UK, as well as seeking to prevent them.
+The Community Security Trust (CST) is a Jewish communal body that monitors and records antisemitic attacks in the UK, as well as seeking to prevent them.
 There has been an increase in attacks in recent years, although very few are physical in nature.
-In 2017, there were 1,382 reported antisemitic attacks in the UK.
-See www.cst.org.uk for further information.
+In 2018, there were 1,414 reported antisemitic attacks in the UK.
+See the CST website for further information.